Lonestar137/ssm/README.md

 4. Make sure to create `hosts.csv` and add your sessions following the format found in `example-hosts.csv`.
 You can add unique passwords to each session by specifying a .env variable in the `username` and `password` fields.
 Just make sure that you define the variable in the .env like you did with `SSH_USER` and `SSH_PASS`.

-5. Afterward, you can start the application from that directory with:
+5. Afterward, you can start the application from that directory by typing in a terminal:
    `python3 nframes.py`

 6. You can create a shell script/alias if you're on a Unix-like system to easily call the program from anywhere on the system, or if you're on Windows, you can create a batch file or shortcut.